aisyahumairah/meeting-room-booking-system/docs/requirement/business-overview.md

 Directors are department heads, senior management, or executives who have an oversight and governance role.
 They have all Administrator capabilities plus additional powers.
 For user management, Directors can view the complete list of registered users, create new user accounts manually if needed, assign or modify user roles (promote users to Administrator, or assign Director/System Admin roles with approval), deactivate or delete users (with data integrity constraints), reset user passwords, and view user statistics including counts by role and activity levels.

 For audit and compliance, Directors can view the complete audit trail (an immutable log of all system activities), filter audit logs by date, user, event type, or entity, export audit logs for compliance or forensic analysis, and view detailed user activity history.
-Directors can approve or reject bookings but typically take a passive role—Administrators handle day-to-day approvals while Directors focus on oversight.
 Directors cannot configure system-wide settings such as booking limits, operating hours, or session timeouts.

 ### System Administrator